venkatdas/React-A-Z/React-notes.md

 - package-lock.json A snapshot of the entire dependency tree
 - README The markdown file where you can share more info about the project for example build instructions and summary

+## Babel
+- Babel is a JavaScript transpiler that converts the newest JavaScript into the good old JavaScript so we can use all the newest features of the JavaScript language.
+So think things like an spread operator, destructuring and all the other goodies that come with ES6.
+And behind the scenes babel will turn into ES5, which in turn will make sure that our app runs smoothly in the older browsers as well.